scalable-react/scalable-react-typescript-boilerplate/README.md

 On top of that, we also ask that you think about separation of concern as you are building your features.
 You will see in the example application in this repository that a feature is built up of a dozen or so small, single purpose modules.
 By following these simple patterns, you will set yourself up for maximum scalability.
 Give it a try!
 We think you will enjoy it.

+## Lerna
+We are hard at work converting the structure of this boilerplate to use Lerna.
+Stay tuned for more information!

 ## Styled Components
 This project embraces [styled-components](https://github.com/styled-components/styled-components) as it's a fantastic way to style your React components.